 If you have a short time horizon, consider these three pieces of short-term investment information:

 1. Determine your level of risk

-Reducing the complexity of assets is another great tip for short term investing.
-For example, non-U.S. assets are exposed to foreign currency movements, which add a layer of uncertainty that doesn’t affect U.S. assets.
+Reducing the complexity of assets is another tip for short term investing.
+For example, non-U.S. assets are exposed to foreign currency movements, which add a layer of uncertainty that doesn’t generally affect U.S. assets.

 2. Consider short-term instruments

 Cash is a desirable asset for managing risk and liquidity and can be appropriate for very short horizons.
 Within the fixed-income universe, securities with less than three years to maturity, such as short-term bond funds, may be a good consideration.

 If your specific time horizon is known (for example, three months, 12 months or three years), contemplate investing in products that generally match your investment timeline.
 Consider these examples:

 - If you’re saving for a down payment on a house that’s due in six months, look for products such as short-term government bonds or AAA-rated corporate debt bonds.

 - If you have a down payment on a purchased item due in six months, with the remainder of the purchase price to be paid in 12 months, then look for products with varying durations of six to 12 months, such as a laddered certificate of deposit (CD).